|

 "Genuine Indian Part" (i.e. made in India), they will need new PEEK sealing

-cones before I can recommend them for actual use, but they are cheap at
+cones before I can recommend them for actual use, ASK.

 I also have nice new aluminum manifolds for Chiefs

 in stock, complete with cadmium plated nuts and new PEEK cones.
-EUR250.00
+ASK,

 Chrome Chief manifold. |